HaikuArchives/StreamRadio/docs/userguide.md

 ![NewStation](screenshots/03_Add_New_Stations_2.png)

 The results will appear in the box below.
 Select your preferred station, then press *Add* to add it to your list of stations.
-You can do this any number of times you like.
+You can continue searching and adding stations like this.

 When you're finished, close *Find Stations* to return to the main window.